sdiehl/butler-portugal/README.md

 An implementation of the Butler-Portugal algorithm for tensor canonicalization.

 The Butler-Portugal algorithm is a systematic method for bringing tensors into canonical form by applying symmetry operations.
+We use the double coset approach where a tensor with slot symmetries $S$ and dummy symmetries $D$ is canonicalized by finding the minimal representative in the double coset $D*g*S$.

 ## Usage